 Tom Grey - Senior Advisor

-Tom Grey has been the leading voice in the national movement against the government program of predatory gambling for almost twenty years.
+Tom Grey has helped lead the national movement against predatory gambling for almost twenty years.
 He first became active in the predatory gambling movement when a riverboat casino was docked in his county in 1992.
-Joining with other concerned citizens from across the political spectrum hailing from every region in the U.S., Tom emerged as a leader for the movement representing a diverse national coalition of groups and individuals.
+Joining with other concerned citizens from across the political spectrum, hailing from every region in the U.S., Tom emerged as a leader for the movement representing a diverse national coalition of groups and individuals.

 Before becoming a minister, Tom served as the commander of a U.S. Army rifle company in Germany and as a military advisor to a Vietnamese infantry battalion in Vietnam.
 He is a graduate of Dartmouth College and Garrett Evangelical Theological Seminary.
 He has served four churches, including one bi-racial congregation made up of members from four denominations: Presbyterian, United Methodist, Disciples of Christ, and the United Church of Christ.